ksu-cis/cis-400-site/_milestones/point-of-sale-milestone-4.md

 ## Further Customizing Orders

 For this milestone, you will be expanding the Cowboy Cafe Point of Sale project and the Data Test project.
-These expansions will allow a user to further customize an order using the user interface, and will provide tests for the data class `INotifyPropertyChanged` functionality.s
+These expansions will allow a user to further customize an order using the user interface, and will provide tests for the data class `INotifyPropertyChanged` functionality.

 ### General Requirements